menco22/DLA_laboratories_mencucci/lab1/readme.md

 An **MLP** is a feed-forward neural network with multiple hidden layers.
 Each layer applies linear transformations followed by nonlinear activations, allowing the network to approximate complex functions.

 ### Convolutional Neural Network (CNN)
 **CNNs** are designed for grid-structured data such as images.
-Convolutional layers use shared filters to extract local patterns and build hierarchical feature representations. **Residual networks (ResNets)** introduce skip connections, easing optimization and enabling very deep architectures.
+Convolutional layers use shared filters to extract local patterns and build hierarchical feature representations. **Residual networks (ResNets)** introduce residual connections, easing optimization and enabling very deep architectures.

+### Residual Connections
+Residual connections (or skip connections) are links that bypass one or more layers by adding the input of a layer directly to its output.
+Formally, a residual block computes:

+$$
+y = F(x) + x
+$$

+where 𝐹(𝑥) is the transformation applied by the block.
+These connections:
+1. Mitigate the vanishing gradient problem in deep networks;
+2. Facilitate the training of very deep architectures;
+3. Allow layers to learn residual functions, making optimization easier;

+They are the core idea behind ResNets, which achieve state-of-the-art performance while keeping extremely deep networks trainable.

 ### Fine-Tuning and Linear Probing
 **Fine-tuning** adapts pre-trained models to new tasks: